csteinmetz1/flowEQ/README.md

 ### Autoencoder

-To realize this goal we utilize a Beta-Variational Autoencoder, but first let us look over the vanilla autoencoder.
+To realize this goal we utilize a disentangled variational autoencoder (β-VAE), but first let us look over the vanilla autoencoder.

 An autoencoder is a architecture comprised of two functions.
 The first is the encoder function.
 This function, **e(x)**, takes as input our high dimensional data, **x**, and transforms it to a lower dimension space.